jkulhanek/deep-rl-pytorch/README.md

 Start your experiment by subclassing `deep_rl.a2c.A2CTrainer`.
 Several models are included in `deep_rl.a2c.model`.
 You may want to use at least some helper modules contained in this package when designing your own experiment.

+In most of the models, initialization is done according to [3].

 ### Asynchronous Advantage Actor Critic (A3C) [2]
 This implementation uses multiprocessing.
 It comes with two optimizers - RMSprop and Adam.